--ance/-ence

-Like -able and -ible, -ance and -ence are treated as allomorphs of one and the same affix by Bauer et al. (2013, Section 10.2.1), on the grounds that we find the same semantics for a whole set of phonologically related formatives: -ance, -ence, -ce, -cy.
+-ance/-ence.
+Like -able and -ible, the pair -ance and -ence are treated as allomorphs of one and the same affix by Bauer et al. (2013, section 10.2.1), on the grounds that we find the same semantics for a whole set of phonologically related formatives: -ance, -ence, -ce, -cy.
 As Bauer et al. point out, -ance, -ence, -ce, -cy have several puzzling properties, two of which may give rise to spelling uncertainty.
 First, almost every derivative in -ance or -ence has a corresponding adjectival derivative ending in -ant or -ent, justifying two morpheme-based parses: Xent + ce or X + ence and thus making the location of the boundary unclear.
-Second, the distribution of the vs. the <e> is not easily predictable from the base, which might further increase the chances of misspelling.
-Bauer et al. (2013) also mention several facts suggesting that -ance may be associated with slightly stronger boundaries than -ence: There are a few cases of -ance attaching to non-latinate bases (believance, coming-outtance), but none for -ence, suggesting a wider range of bases for -ance compared to -ence.
-There also appear to be more word types with -ance than with -ence.
+Second, the distribution of the $\langle a \rangle$ vs. the $\langle e \rangle$ is not well predictable on the basis of the base, which might further increase the chances of misspelling.
+Bauer et al. (2013) also mention several facts suggesting that -ance may be associated with slightly stronger boundaries than -ence: There are a few cases of <ance> attaching to non-latinate bases (believance, coming outtance), but none for -ence, suggesting a wider range of bases for -ance compared to -ence.
+There also appears to be a greater number of word types with -ance than with -ence.
 In all other respects, the two endings appear to behave similarly.
+The suffix -ment derives event nominalizations with a wide range of possible -ment. readings, depending on the base and the context (see e.g. Kawaletz & Plag, 2015). -ment is most often found with verbal bases, though other bases are also found.
+Many words with -ment contain bound roots, but many others contain free bases.
+The suffix was highly productive in the 19th century, and it is still moderately productive today.
+Given its productivity, and given that -ment is the only consonant-initial suffix in the current study, a property associated with perceptually salient boundaries (Hay, 2003), we expect it to be associated with strong morphological boundaries, compared to the other target suffixes.